RaiderKnight/Fixed-LifePlay-Mods/README.md

 <hr>
 <br>
 <h2>How to install and play?</h2>
-<p>RKLauncher requires Windows 7 or higher and .NET 4.0 Framework.</p>
-<p>Download the zip file here : https://github.com/RaiderKnight/PMemoryGame/PussyMemoryGame.zip</p>
+<p>Download the zip file here : https://github.com/RaiderKnight/PMemoryGame/raw/main/PussyMemoryGame.zip</p>
 <p>Then unzip PussyMemoryGame.zip anywhere on your PC.</p>
 <p>PussyMemoryGame.zip should contain a folder called "Pussy Memory Game" containing the images and the application (exe).</p>
 <br>